tetris245/ULTRAbc/README.md

 Changes for future version

+* New command: allcolor (colorcode) (category) (target) to changs color on current elements in specified category.
+  - The color code must be in hex format: #RRGGBB or #RGB
+  - The category is specified by a number:  1 = Items - 2 = Clothes (excluding cosplay) - 3 = Cosplay - 4 = Body - 5 = All categories
+  - This command can be submitted to the Uwall/Ulist limitations
+* Removed the itemcolor1 command (as it is replaced by the allcolor command)
+* Renamed the itemcolor2 command as itemcolor
 * Moved Decals to the cosplay category
 * Optimised several commands with target by creating and using a targetMessage function